sfkappes/NG_documentation/docs/source/adding_software.rst

-language <https://en.wikipedia.org/wiki/Programming_language>`__\ for\ `statistical computing <https://en.wikipedia.org/wiki/Statistical_computing>`__\ and graphics supported by the R Core Team and the R Foundation for Statistical Computing.R version 4.2.0 is currently installed on Nightingale.
+language <https://en.wikipedia.org/wiki/Programming_language>`__\ for\ `statistical computing <https://en.wikipedia.org/wiki/Statistical_computing>`__\ and graphics supported by the R Core Team and the R Foundation for Statistical Computing.
+R version 4.2.0 is currently installed on Nightingale.

 To enable (make use of) R on Nightingale, just load the modulefile.